 Method: This technique is based on the principle that concrete quality and strength are directly related to its hydration temperature history.
 Wireless sensors are placed within the concrete formwork and secured on the rebar before pouring.
 Temperature data is collected by the sensor and uploaded to any smart device within an app using a wireless connection.
 This information is used to calculate the compressive strength of the in-situ concrete element based on the maturity equation that is set up in the app.

 Pros: Compressive strength data is given in real-time and updated every 15 minutes.
 As a result, the data is considered more accurate and reliable as the sensors are embedded directly in the formwork, meaning they are subject to the same curing conditions as the in-situ concrete element.
-This also means no time is wasted onsite waiting for results from a concrete testing lab.
+This also means no time is wasted onsite waiting for results from an external lab.

 Cons: Requires a one-time calibration for each concrete mix to establish a maturity curve using cylinder break tests.